constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} Python
 :sync: keyP

 The Python implementation of Constellation provides a powerful command line interface controller using IPython.
-This package needs to be installed (`pip install ipython`) in the virtual environment that was created during the installation of the framework and can be reactivated using `source venv/bin/activate`.
+This can be installed with the `cli` component (see [Installing from Source](../install.md#installing-the-constellation-package)).

 The controller is started via its Python module, and it is possible to pass it some (optional) arguments, for example: